This is Part 2 of the Ultimate Financial Planning Guide for the Physician Mom To Be.

-- Don’t forget that you’ll need some stuff too!
+- Don't forget that you'll need some stuff too!
 Maternity clothing, postpartum supplies, nursing clothing and nursing equipment.
-Thanks to Obamacare, breast pumps are required to be covered by your insurance.
+At this time, breast pumps are required to be covered by your insurance.

 - My second life insurance policy went into effect just weeks before I became pregnant.
 I may have gestational diabetes (as of writing this blog post I failed the 1 hour glucose challenge).
 Boy am I glad I had my policies in place!